Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 Rights:
 Citizens have the right to:
 1.Participate in fair elections in game and in the Discord server of Rebuplic Of India.
-2.Freedom of speech within in-game laws and discord laws.
+2.Freedom of speech within in-game laws and discord laws with reasonable restrictions.
 3.Engage in economic activity such as trade, make companies and work for Companies of thier choice.

 Duties: